Can I use cannabis while taking antibiotics? What does science say

 Published on 11/17/2025

-Cannabis and antibiotic treatment: what is known (and what is still to be discovered) | CanvaPro
+Cannabis and antibiotic treatment: what is known (and what still needs to be discovered) | CanvaPro

 How the body processes cannabis and antibiotics

 Dr. Carolina Rosa, a family physician, confirms this dynamic.
 According to her, understanding the relationship between cannabis and medications, especially antibiotics, begins with understanding how the body processes each of them.
-“When we ingest any medication, it goes through the liver, where first-pass metabolism occurs.
-It is there that the body filters toxic substances, transforms molecules into smaller compounds, and reduces part of the initial potency of the medication to protect the body and facilitate its elimination,” she explains.
+"When we ingest any medication, it passes through the liver, where first-pass metabolism occurs.
+It is there that the body filters toxic substances, transforms molecules into smaller compounds, and reduces part of the initial potency of the medication to protect the body and facilitate its elimination," she explains.

 When the interaction deserves attention